You are here

 Engineering real-world solutions

-A more-efficient ecological cookstove, video games and a drug dispersal device that helps prevent accidental overdoses are just a few of the 195 projects and inventions that were on display during the College of Engineering’s 8th annual Engineering Design Showcase.
+A steering device that assists children in powered wheelchairs, an app that enhances ESL teaching and learning, and a system for sustainable crop production in space are just a few of the 200+ projects and inventions that were on display at the College of Engineering’s 10th annual Engineering Capstone Design Showcase in 2017.
 Sponsored by ArcelorMittal, the event has more than tripled in size since it debuted in 2008.

 Much more than a display of senior engineering projects, the showcase is a culmination of the undergraduate engineering academic experience at Ohio State.
 As part of college’s focus on experiential learning, all undergraduate engineering students spend one to two semesters tackling a real-world problem before graduation.

-“It was really nice to do a full-blown project where we had a set budget and a client we’re designing for,” said team member Matthew Clements.
+“It was really nice to do a full-blown project where we had a set budget and a client we’re designing for,” said student Matthew Clements.
 “It’s a great real-world experience while we’re still in college.”
 Read more...